Moilamar/hunaja-wp/wp-content/plugins/wp-cerber/readme.txt

 = What is the goal of using Fail2Ban? =

-With Fail2Ban you can protect site on the OS level with iptables.
+With Fail2Ban you can protect site on the OS level with iptables firewall.
 See details here: [http://wpcerber.com/how-to-protect-wordpress-with-fail2ban/](http://wpcerber.com/how-to-protect-wordpress-with-fail2ban/)

 = Do I need using Fail2Ban to get the plugin working? =